 Minor Upgrades

-This article explains how Minor upgrades on Umbraco Cloud works.
+This article explains how Minor upgrades work in Umbraco Cloud.

-When a new minor version is released, there are two ways of upgrading your project.
-For existing projects, you can opt-in for automatic minor upgrades.
+When a new minor version is released, there are two ways to upgrade your project:

 1. Go to your Umbraco Cloud project.

-With automatic upgrades enabled it will be applied to all products on Umbraco Cloud: Umbraco CMS, Umbraco Forms, and Umbraco Deploy.
-Your project does not need to be running the latest minor for automatic upgrades to work.
-The project will be upgraded to the latest minor when it is released.
+With automatic upgrades enabled, all products on Umbraco Cloud will automatically be upgraded.
+This includes Umbraco CMS, Umbraco Forms, and Umbraco Deploy.
+Your project does not need to be running the latest minor version for automatic upgrades to work.
+The project will be upgraded to the latest minor version when it is released.

-If you create a new project on Umbraco Cloud the project will by default have automatic minor upgrades enabled.
+If you create a new project on Umbraco Cloud automatic upgrades are enabled by default.

 For projects where automatic minor upgrades are enabled, having a Development environment is not compulsory.
 However, it is highly recommended to facilitate a smoother and more controlled upgrade experience.
 In cases where manual upgrades are necessary, a Development environment becomes essential.